renatomaia/coutil/doc/manual.md

 ### `system.socket (type, domain)`

-Creates a socket, of the type specified by `type`, which is either:
+Creates a socket of the type specified by `type`, which is either:

-- `"datagram"` creates UDP datagram socket for data transfers.
+- `"datagram"` creates datagram socket for data transfers.
-- `"stream"` creates TCP stream socket for data transfers.
+- `"stream"` creates stream socket for data transfers.
-- `"listen"` creates TCP listen socket to accept connected TCP stream sockets.
+- `"passive"` creates passive socket to [accept](#socketaccept-) connected stream sockets.

-The `domain` string defines the socket's address domain (or family), and can be  either `"ipv4"` or `"ipv6"`, to create socket on the IPv4 or IPv6 address domain.
+The `domain` string defines the socket's address domain (or family), which is either:

+- `"ipv4"` for UDP (datagram) or TCP (stream) sockets over IPv4.
+- `"ipv6"` for UDP (datagram) or TCP (stream) sockets over IPv6.
+- `"local"` for sockets which addresses are file paths on Unix, or pipe names on Windows.
+- `"ipc"` same as `"local"`,
+but allows for transmission of stream sockets.

-On success it returns a new socket, or `nil` plus an error message otherwise.
+In case of success, it returns the new socket, Otherwise it returns `nil` plus an error message.

 ### `socket:close ()`